 A strong passcode is great to protect your iPhone from unwanted intrusion, but you shouldn't stop there.
 From the same Passcode settings screen seen above in Step 1, you can decide whether to lock your iPhone immediately after the screen turns off or after a set amount of time by tapping on "Require Passcode."

 We suggest "Immediately" for the best security, which is the default.
 This means that whenever your screen turns off, that you'll need to enter your passcode to unlock it.
-If you use Touch ID or Apple Pay, you cannot change this setting, as it will always be needed immediately.
+If you use Face ID, Touch ID, or Apple Pay, you cannot change this setting, as it will always be needed immediately.

-Speaking of Touch ID, you should be using it if you have a supported device, as it's much safer (though not infallible) than entering your passcode each time with someone lurking over your shoulder.
+Speaking of Face ID and Touch ID, you should be using it if you have a supported device, as it's much safer (though not infallible) than entering your passcode each time with someone lurking over your shoulder.
 Face ID has one-in-a-million odds that an intruder can unlock the device while Touch ID maxes out at one in 50,000.

-To set up Touch ID, from the "Touch ID & Passcode" settings, select "Add a Fingerprint," and follow the instructions.
-After you're done, you'll be able to use your fingerprint instead of a passcode to unlock your iPhone, use Apple Pay, or buy things from iTunes and the App Store.
+To set up Face ID, from the "Face ID & Passcode" settings, select "Set Up Face ID," and follow the instructions.
+After you're done, you'll be able to use your face instead of a passcode to unlock your iPhone, use Apple Pay, or buy things from iTunes and the App Store, among other things.